Llyfrs/torn-check-list/README.md

 # torn-check-list
-GUI application that using your Torn City API generate a list of task that you should perform.
+GUI application that is using your Torn City API to generate a list of task that you should perform.

 # Usage

 When you run the up there will be a text field where you put your API and then you just press the only button that exists there.
 This will automatically generate task that you are yet to complete.

 ![image](https://user-images.githubusercontent.com/59464917/137613724-89b455b7-c6d6-4901-a094-2bd5c3c83f06.png)

+If the API key is invalid you will be informed about it.
+When the API key is valid it will be saved to setting.json and auto-inserted in to the field next time.
+You will be still required to press the button.

+---

+## Number of API calls
+Right now the app updates every 30 seconds making 3 API calls.

 # List of all generated task.